hoojaoh/data-stunning/README.md

 # Stunning

-Stunningly beautiful photos and images from around the wed.
+Stunningly beautiful photos and images from around the web.

 ## Description